EPUB Validation Quick Check

 Issue class Example signal Source-first action Release decision

-Navigation/TOC error TOC jump lands on wrong chapter or missing anchor Normalize heading hierarchy and anchor-producing headings in source Block release until fixed
+Navigation or TOC error TOC jump lands on the wrong chapter or a missing target Clean up heading hierarchy and anchor-producing headings in the source file Do not upload until fixed

-Broken internal link Back matter link or chapter cross-reference fails Repair link targets in source and re-export Block release until fixed
+Broken internal link Back matter link or chapter cross-reference fails Repair link targets in the source file and export again Do not upload until fixed

-Metadata defect Missing/invalid language or identifier field Correct package metadata fields and regenerate EPUB Block release until fixed
+Metadata defect Missing or invalid language or identifier field Correct metadata fields and regenerate the EPUB Do not upload until fixed

-Rendering warning Unsupported CSS affects readability Simplify style usage and verify in multiple readers Fix before upload when reader-visible
+Rendering warning Unsupported CSS affects readability Simplify style usage and verify in multiple readers Fix before upload if readers can see the problem

-Advisory-only warning Non-critical best-practice notice Document rationale and run extra device QA Proceed only with explicit sign-off
+Advisory-only warning A non-critical best-practice notice Document why it is safe and run extra device QA Proceed only if you understand the tradeoff

 Publish Checklist

-1. Export one EPUB candidate from the latest manuscript source.
+1. Export one EPUB from the latest manuscript source.

-2. Verify chapter sequence and front/back matter order in a reader.
+2. Verify chapter order and front/back matter order in a reader.

-3. Click every TOC entry and confirm destination accuracy.
+3. Click every TOC entry and confirm the destination is correct.

-4. Confirm title, author naming, language, and identifier metadata.
+4. Confirm title, author name, language, and identifier metadata.

-5. Run EPUB validation on the exact candidate file.
+5. Run EPUB validation on that exact file.

-6. Classify findings into blockers, structural warnings, rendering warnings, or advisories.
+6. Sort findings into stop-sign problems, rendering warnings, or minor advisories.

-7. Fix blockers and structural warnings in source content/settings.
+7. Fix stop-sign problems and visible structural warnings in the source file.

-8. Re-export and rerun validation on the new file version.
+8. Export again and rerun validation on the new EPUB.

-9. Run click-through TOC and internal-link checks again after fixes.
+9. Run TOC and internal-link checks again after fixes.

 10. Test in at least two reading environments before upload.

-11. Archive one final validated EPUB and upload that exact file only.
+11. Upload only the validated EPUB and keep that exact file.

 Warning-to-Fix Map